MohMost/gamestop-amazon-scrapper/README.md

 ## 💭 Description <a name = "description"></a>

 - this bot is made with <a href="https://pptr.dev">Puppeteer</a> .
-- it aims to retrieve job offers currently available in one or more professions.
+- it aims to retrieve products informations currently available in one or more category.
-- to select a product, you will need to insert a product title on the Mysql `search` table, in a concrete case, you just have to enter `q; nintendo switch`.
+- to select a product, you will need to insert a product title on the Mysql `search` table, in a concrete case, you just have to enter `q; nintendo switch` (or any other category).
 - then just run the script.

 ## 🧐 Requirement <a name = "requirement"></a>